pfdubois/BridgeBidding/source/AdvancedCB.rst

 Research XYZ with a partner after having plenty of TWNMF experience.

-.. _NMF2:
+.. _Wolff:

 .. index::
+   pair:convention;Wolff Signoff
    pair:convention;TWNMF over 2N rebid
    pair:Marc Smith;TWNMF over 2N rebid

-   pair:convention;Wolff Signoff
+Wolff Signoff

-TWNMF over 2N
 -------------

 In the section on :ref:`New Minor Forcing <NMF>`, we saw that in auctions where the opener rebids 2N to show an 18-19 balanced hand, 1m – 1M – 2N, that a bid of 3w!, the other minor, is an artificial bid asking if opener has three-card support of M.

-A convention responding 3♣ as a relay to 3♦ to signoff weak hands is the Wolff Signoff.
-Details are widely available on bridge sites.

-A different version with the same signature bid has been suggested by Marc Smith.
-You could call it a variant of the Wolff Signoff or TWNMF over 2N:
+The Wolff Signoff, akin to :ref:`TWNMF <TWNMF>` disregards which minor was opened and uses 3♣︎ to show weak hands:

 * 3♣! is a mandatory relay to 3♦; see below for examples.
 This is a :ref:`Lebensohl-like <Lebensohl>` relay to show various weak hands.
-* 3♦! is the Stayman-like NMF bid.
+* 3♦! is the Stayman-like ("Staymanic") game-forcing bid.
-* 3♥! is a slam try in x.
-It sets x as trump.
-* 3♠! is a slam try in M. It sets M as trump.
+* 3M shows |5ormore| cards.

+There are various ideas needing partnership agreement for other bids.

 The 3♣ puppet to 3♦ is used for a number of weak hand types: